 The word strength and its derivatives are mentioned over 360 times in the Bible, applying to both natural and supernatural strength.
 The Greek word katei means “power, strength, might.”
-In the Bible, strength is mentioned by Paul.
-He tells us to “be strong in the Lord and in his mighty power” (Ephesians 6:10).
-Paul is telling us that the unlimited power and strength of Christ are the source of strength for those who belong to Him.
+In the Bible, strength is often linked to God’s power.
+Believers are to “be strong in the Lord and in his mighty power” (Ephesians 6:10).
+The unlimited power of Christ is the source of strength for those who belong to Him.

 According to the Bible, what strength we have is not our own.
 It ultimately comes from God.
 “Let not the wise boast of their wisdom or the strong boast of their strength . . . but let the one who boasts boast about this: that they have the understanding to know me, that I am the Lord” (Jeremiah 9:23–24).

 No matter how strong we think we are, “the flesh is weak” (Mark 14:38).
 Left to our own devices, we will fall into temptation and fail in any worthy endeavor.
 The weakness inherent in human nature is why the Bible commends us to the strength of the Lord.
 Christ’s “power is made perfect in weakness” (2 Corinthians 12:9).
 As we learn to rely on God’s strength instead of our own, we gain new heights: “The Sovereign LORD is my strength; he makes my feet like the feet of a deer, he enables me to tread on the heights” (Habakkuk 3:19).

 The Lord gives His children strength to minister to others (1 Timothy 1:12; 1 Peter 4:11), strength to face persecution (2 Timothy 1:8), and strength to overcome death (1 Corinthians 15:57).